ysangj/Undergrad_ML_paper/README.md

-# Machine-Learning-Paper
+# NYU_undergrad_machine_learning_project

-This is the repository for Undergrad ML course final paper.
-Four papers regarding early stage Deep Learning are merged into a final draft.
+This repository is for Professor Kyung Hyun Cho's undergraduate Machine Learning final project.
+Four papers regarding perceptron, neocognitron to modern convolutional networks have been selected, and merged into a new paper.